-Our program seeks to understand and treat psychological and psychophysiological factors and processes that are associated with the onset, maintenance, and resolution of chronic pain.
-We study and treat chronic pain in a number of disease states including low back and failed back surgery syndromes, fibromyalgia, sickle cell disease, headaches, neuropathic conditions, phantom limb pains, post-surgical pains, urological and gastric pains.
-We also treat hypertension, Raynaud’s Disease, and conditions where autonomic dysregulation is common.
+Our program seeks to understand and treat psychological and psychophysiological contributors and consequences associated with the onset, maintenance, and resolution of chronic pains.
+Applying scientific methods, we study, evaluate and treat chronic pains in a wide range of disease states including low back, failed back surgery syndromes, fibromyalgia, sickle cell disease, headaches, trauma and injury related pains, neuropathic conditions, phantom limb pains, post-surgical pains, urological and gastric pains.
+We also treat conversion disorders and somatoform presentations that include pain and neurological symptoms.
+The laboratory has a long and successful history treating conditions like chronic pain, hypertension, Raynaud’s Disease, and other conditions where autonomic dysregulation is common using biofeedback, pain coping skills training and psychotherapy.

 - Clinical EMG and Thermal Biofeedback